SarvjeetAnand/DigiProdAssessment/README.md

 ## Setup

-* Download zip file from Repository the extract at your desired loction.
+* Download zip file from Repository then extract at your desired loction.
 * You should have python installed in your system.
 * Open command prompt where main.py located.

-## commands
+## Commands

 ```
 # To create a virtual enverment.